-Murchison falls National Park is located in the northwestern part of Uganda bordered by Democratic Republic of Congo in the west; other neighboring districts include Pakwach, Nwoya, Kiryandongo, Masindi and Buliisa.
-The Murchison falls National Park is the largest conservation area in Uganda with a wide diversity of fauna and flora.
+Murchison falls National Park is located in the northwestern part of Uganda bordered by the Democratic Republic of Congo in the west; other neighboring districts include Pakwach, Nwoya, Kiryandongo, Masindi, and Buliisa.
+The Murchison Falls National Park is the largest conservation area in Uganda with a wide diversity of fauna and flora.

-The destination Murchison falls national park is surrounded by different tribal communities that make it stand out as a profound cultural destination like; The Banyoro in the south, Alur in the North West and the Acholi in the north east have got diverse cultural back grounds that can be encountered by travelers during a Uganda cultural safari.
+The destination Murchison falls national park is surrounded by different tribal communities that make it stand out as a profound cultural destination like; The Banyoro in the south, Alur in the North West and the Acholi in the northeast have got diverse cultural backgrounds that can be encountered by travelers during an Uganda cultural safari.

-One of the communities that provide incredible cultural experience in Murchison falls national park is the Boomu women’s group; this community group provides visitors with endless opportunities to explore the cultural heritage of the Banyoro and their day to day activities.
-These women always make a visitor to experience an African village in Uganda at kigaragara village.
-The cultural tour with the Boomu women’s group is experiential ranging from various participation like the black smith art to the food preparation, cultivation, craft making and the local home stays that provides modest accommodation facilities to tourists while treating them to a traditional African touch.
+One of the communities that provide an incredible cultural experience in Murchison falls national park is the Boomu women’s group; this community group provides visitors with endless opportunities to explore the cultural heritage of the Banyoro and their day-to-day activities.
+These women always make a visit to experience an African village in Uganda at kigaragara village.
+The cultural tour with the Boomu women’s group is experientially ranging from various participation like the blacksmith art to the food preparation, cultivation, craft making, and the local homestays that provide modest accommodation facilities to tourists while treating them to a traditional African touch.
 Not forgetting the impressive cultural dances by the Mubako energetic dancers who are usually called to perform in the respective lodges within the park.

-The Boomu women group offer an” African Banda” round cottage that is well maintained in an environment surrounded by tress with mango fruits, shrubs and attractive flowers with a lot of butterflies and tropical birds creating a peaceful and relaxing setting as you sit viewing the colony of weaver birds in a tree just next to your cottage.
+The Boomu women group offer an” African Banda” round cottage that is well maintained in an environment surrounded by trees with mango fruits, shrubs, and attractive flowers with a lot of butterflies and tropical birds creating a peaceful and relaxing setting as you sit viewing the colony of weaver birds in a tree just next to your cottage.

-Any visit to Murchison falls national park shouldn’t miss out to reach the Boomu women’s group for the experience of real African village in Uganda where the village activities are authentic and historical while being treated in one of the basic African cottages.
+Any visit to Murchison falls national park shouldn’t miss out to reach the Boomu women’s group for the experience of a real African village in Uganda where the village activities are authentic and historical while being treated in one of the basic African cottages